mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 ### Description

-A bigger text with set boundaries for alignment:
+A bigger text with set boundaries for alignment.
+If there is a short `summary`, I'll use that, otherwise the beginning of the full description.

 ```qml
 Text {